Setup & Tutorial

 The Next.js frontend provides the interactive visualization interface.

-cd vla_conceptviz/frontend npm install # For local dev, set API URL: echo "NEXT_PUBLIC_API_URL=http://localhost:6006" > .env.local npm run dev
+cd action_atlas/frontend npm install echo "NEXT_PUBLIC_API_URL=http://localhost:6006" > .env.local npm run dev

-Visit http://localhost:3002 to access Action Atlas locally.
+Open http://localhost:3002 to access Action Atlas locally.

 Feature Explorer